omarkawach/time_management_knowledge_base/.obsidian/GamifiedTimeManagement.md

 The research suggests that time-management skills learned through the behaviour change model are stored in the short-term memory.
 The willingness to follow the training manual was also increased.

+## Habitica
+An exemplary software, [Habitica](https://habitica.com/), presents gamified scheduling functions.
+It lets the users add tasks in the system and rewards them with coins when they are accomplished.
+The coins can be used to buy in-game items.
+Users can create groups and share their achievements.
+Some quests and challenges motivate them to be involved with the gamified time-management.

 ## References
 [1] T. Cassells and D. O. Brain, “The effect of gamification on intrinsic motivation for prioritisation,” *2018 IEEE Games, Entertainment, Media Conference (GEM)*, 2018.